 Once I started constructing the eldest’s outfit, the youngest decided she wanted mommy to make her an outfit too … also one of the fairies.
 I gently encouraged Silvermist because she wears a dress and not tights and shirts and all sorts of difficult things.

 Fine.
-She pushed her luck a little by asking to be Rosetta also but I said no, you can’t be the same, so she seemed happy with Silvermist.
+She pushed her luck a little by asking to be Rosetta also but I said no, you can’t be the same as your big sister.
+She seemed happy with Silvermist.

-So I went back to the material shop, bought her material etc, and set about constructing her dress complete with flowing chiffon (she is a water fairy).
+So I went back to the material shop, bought the fabric for her dress and set about constructing her outfit, complete with flowing chiffon (she is a Water Fairy).

-Last night I took stock of my achievements and was really quite proud.
-Two beautiful outfits, compleley hand made with love, two seemingly satisfied children eagerly anticipating the next day’s excitement.
+Last night I took stock of my achievements and I was really quite proud.
+Two beautiful outfits, completely handmade with love, two seemingly satisfied children eagerly anticipating the next day’s excitement.

-I even prepped them to make sure they were happy that I would send them to school in their normal clothe and then come later and dress them up for the parade, making sure they understood that their friends would most likely be dressed up already but they should wait so their satin and chiffon outfits weren’t destroyed by yoghurt and wooden combing frames! *Can you feel my pain?*
+I even prepped them to make sure they were happy that I would send them to school in their normal clothes and then come later and dress them up for the parade.
+I made sure that they understood that their friends would most likely be dressed up already but they should wait so their satin and chiffon outfits weren’t destroyed by yoghurt and wooden climbing frames! *Can you feel my pain?*

 They heard me, understood me, and were happy when I dropped them off.